Sanjai-Shaarugesh/Food-detection-ML-model-prototype-video/README.md

 # AI Food Calorie Checker App

 ## Overview
-This project aims to develop an AI-powered mobile app that uses **YOLOv8** for real-time food recognition and calorie estimation, optimized for Indian cuisine.
-The app provides accurate nutritional breakdowns and seamlessly integrates with health apps for enhanced user experience.
+This project develops an AI-powered mobile app using **YOLOv8** for real-time food recognition and calorie estimation, optimized for Indian cuisine.
+The app provides accurate nutritional breakdowns and integrates with health apps for a seamless user experience.

 ## Features
 - **Real-time Food Recognition:** Instantly identifies food items using YOLOv8.
 - **Calorie Estimation:** Provides precise calorie counts and nutritional details.
-- **Indian Cuisine Focus:** Offers a comprehensive database for accurate recognition of Indian foods.
+- **Indian Cuisine Focus:** Includes a comprehensive database for accurate recognition of Indian foods.
 - **Calorie Tracking:** Allows users to effortlessly monitor daily caloric intake.
-- **Health App Integration:** Syncs with popular health apps to streamline user tracking.
+- **Health App Integration:** Syncs with popular health apps for streamlined tracking.

 ## Use Cases
 - **Quick Food Scanning:** No manual logging; just scan your food to get details.